bluesky/bluesky/doc/source/plans.rst

     wait
     wait_for

-We also have a number of wrapper functions, decorators, and utility functions that make building these easier.
-Examples and API documentation are in later sections, below.
+We also provide :ref:`wrapper and decorator functions <preprocessors>` and :ref:`utility functions <plan_utils>`, documented below, that make building these easier.

 Simple Custom Plans
 -------------------